COVID information & FAQ

 How can I get information on business assistance programs?
 Check out Economic Development’s resource list.

 What is the state plan for reopening?
 It’s called Forward Virginia

 What is the current phase?
-Phase Two, or Safer at Home.
+Phase Three, or Safer at Home.
 Gov. Northam said most of Virginia may enter Phase Three beginning June 30.
 The governor imposed additional restrictions on most of Hampton Roads, including Hampton, on July 31, because of rising COVID-19 case numbers in the region.

 Does the city have a plan?
 Yes, it’s based on the state plan.
 City officials do not have the authority to override decisions by the state or move to a phase sooner than allowed.
 Here’s the plan.